withastro/roadmap/proposals/0033-data-collections.md

 # Goals

 - **Introduce JSON and YAML collection support,** configurable and queryable with similar APIs to content collections.
-- **Determine where data collections are stored.** We may allow data collections within `src/content/`, or introduce a new reserved directory.

 # Non-Goals